elgentos/masquerade/README.md

 # Masquerade

+## This project is ABANDONED.
+Thanks for your support!

+This project has been abandoned.
+For a better, faster and more maintained alternative, see Smile's [gdpr-dump](https://github.com/smile-SA/gdpr-dump/).
+We have created our own repository for config files for popular Magento 2 extensions, see [elgentos/gdpr-dump-magento-2-extensions](https://github.com/elgentos/gdpr-dump-magento-2-extensions/).

 ## Faker-driven, platform-agnostic, locale-compatible data faker tool

 Point Masquerade to a database, give it a rule-set defined in YAML and Masquerade will anonymize the data for you